martinrist/reactive-with-rxjs-bacon/content.md

     > 44
 ```

-- Bacon has stronger, 'glitch-free' event delivery semantics:
+- Bacon.js has stronger, 'glitch-free' event delivery semantics:
     - But the price is some performance overhead
     - Generally, RxJS is considered more performant than bacon.js
     - [Kefir](https://github.com/rpominov/kefir) is inspired by an attempt to address this.

 - A final example showing composition of Observables:
     - Iterate through an array emitting values at an interval
-    - Neither bacon.js nor RxJS has a built in function to do this
+    - Neither Bacon.js nor RxJS has a built in function to do this
     - Instead we can combine streams:

 ```javascript